DisGroup-Development/aiko-wiki/home.md

 If you find any spelling mistakes or missing translations, please report them [here](https://disgroupdev.atlassian.net/servicedesk/customer/portal/1/group/2/create/13).

 To add your language, join our [crowdin project](https://crowdin.com/project/aiko).

+## ♻️ Updates

+To see the latest changes view the [changelog](/en/changelog).

+If you want to get notifications, join our [discord](https://discord.gg/xRveKFVUuG) and follow the announcement channel.

 ---